queer-community-allies/queer-community-allies/resources/gsas.md

 - American Fork High School (Advisor: Shelly Hancock)
 - Timpanogos High School (Advisor: Vanessa White VWhite@alpinedistrict.org)

+*Note: We are unaware of GSAs existing at Lone Peak High or Cedar Valley High.

 *Note: at this time, non-curricular clubs (including GSAs) are not permitted in junior high schools or elementary schools in our area.
 For more information, visit
 - le.utah.gov (Utah Code Title 53G, Chapter 7)